Last updated: 02 Mar 2023

 SDG1 | SDG2 | SDG12 | SDG13 | SDG14 | SDG15

 World Wildlife Day, celebrated each year on 3 March, commemorates the day of signature of the Convention on International Trade in Endangered Species of Wild Fauna and Flora in 1973.
-The theme for 2023 is "Partnerships for Wildlife Conservation".
+The theme for 2024 is "Connecting People and Planet: Exploring Digital Innovation in Wildlife Conservation".

 About World Wildlife Day